 How’s your website ranking these days?
 Are your blogs still appearing high in Google search results?
 If you think they should be doing better and ranking higher in search results, use these four simple tips on how to write a good blog to give you higher-ranking blogs and drive more traffic to your site.

-If you’re running any type of business, content marketing should be pretty high on your list of priorities.
+If you’re running any type of business, maintaining a regular blog on your website should be pretty high on your list of priorities.
 As luck would have it, one of the biggest and best marketing tools you could want is at your fingertips.
 Yes – it’s your own website.
-And posting blogs to it should be as regular as your mortgage payments.
+And publishing blogs to it should be as regular as your mortgage payments.
 Only way more often, because consistency is key.

 Better blog content is king